joncampbell123/dosbox-x/README.md

 * Plus many more..

 While the great majority of features in DOSBox-X are cross-platform, DOSBox-X does also have several notable platform-dependent features, such as support for automatic drive mounting, Direct3D output and starting programs to run on the host (-winrun) on the Windows platform.
 These features cannot be easily ported to other platforms.
-More information about DOSBox-X's features can be found in the [DOSBox-X Wiki](https://dosbox-x.com/wiki).
+More information about DOSBox-X's features can be found in [DOSBox-X’s Feature Highlights](https://dosbox-x.com/wiki/DOSBox%E2%80%90X%E2%80%99s-Feature-Highlights) page in the [DOSBox-X Wiki](https://dosbox-x.com/wiki).

 DOSBox-X officially supports both SDL 1.2 and SDL 2.0; both 32-bit and 64-bit builds are also supported.